Ligue Régionale d'Athlétisme de la Guadeloupe

-The Ligue Régionale d'Athlétisme de la Guadeloupe (LRAG) is the governing body for the sport of athletics in Guadeloupe.
-Current president is Marie-José Pérec.
+The Ligue Guadeloupéenne d'Athlétisme (LGA) is the governing body for the sport of athletics in Guadeloupe.
+Current president is CAIRO Élodie.

 As LRAG is part of the Fédération française d'athlétisme, athletes from Guadeloupe normally participate internationally for France, e.g., in European Athletics Championships as organized by the EAA.
 On the other hand, Guadeloupe as a French overseas department is part of the Caribbean.
 As an observer member of CACAC, Guadeloupe is invited to participate at the championships, and also at the CARIFTA Games.

 History

 LRAG was founded on November 6, 1960.

 Presidents

 Starting with the foundation of LRAG in 1960, there were about eight presidents.